Legal provisions of COM(2021)347 - Consumer credits

 (o)where applicable, the sureties and insurance required;

-(p)the existence or absence of a right of withdrawal, the period during which that right may be exercised and other conditions governing the exercise thereof, including information concerning the obligation of the consumer set out in Article 26(3), point (b) to pay the capital drawn down and the interest, and the amount of interest payable per day;
+(p)the existence or absence of a right of withdrawal, the withdrawal period, where applicable, and other conditions governing the exercise thereof, including the durable medium to be used for the notification referred to in Article 26(5), first subparagraph, point (a), information concerning the obligation of the consumer set out in Article 26(5), first subparagraph, point (b), to pay the capital drawn down and the interest, and the amount of interest payable per day;

-(r)the right of early repayment set out in Article 29, the procedure for early repayment, as well as, where applicable, information concerning the creditor's right to compensation and the way in which that compensation will be determined;
+(s)a reference to the right of early repayment set out in Article 29, the procedure for early repayment, as well as, where applicable, information concerning the creditor’s right to compensation and a transparent and comprehensible explanation how the compensation due to the creditor by the consumer is to be calculated;

-(s)the procedure to be followed in exercising the right of termination of the credit agreement or of the agreement for the provision of crowdfunding credit services;
+(t)the procedure to be followed in exercising the right of termination of the credit agreement;

-(v)where applicable, the name and address of the competent supervisory authority.
+(w)the name and address of the competent supervisory authority;

 The information referred to in the first subparagraph shall be clearly legible and adapted to take into account the technical constraints of the medium on which it is displayed.
 Information shall be displayed in an adequate and suitable way on the different channels.

-2. Where paragraph 1, point (i), applies, the creditor and, where applicable, the provider of crowdfunding credit services shall make available to the consumer, free of charge and at any time throughout the duration of the credit agreement or of the agreement for the provision of crowdfunding credit services, a statement of account in the form of an amortisation table.
+2. Where paragraph 1, first subparagraph, point (i), applies, the creditor shall make available to the consumer, free of charge and at any time throughout the duration of the credit agreement, a statement of account in the form of an amortisation table.

 The amortisation table referred to in the first subparagraph shall indicate the payments owing and the periods and conditions relating to the payment of such amounts.